 Not only is Fantastical an excellent calendar app for your iPhone, iPad, and Mac, it also supports your Apple Watch.
 While the watch app gives you a quick rundown of everything on your calendar for the next few days and lets you add new events with your voice, the Fantastical complication displays your next (or current) appointment, along with either a time frame or an "UNTIL" indicator letting you know when your meeting's ending.
 It also supports Time Travel, letting you fast forward through the day's events.

 My favorite snarky weather app now has a weather complication, and it couldn't be better.
-If you pay an extra $1.99 in-app purchase (and you should), Carrot Weather provides you with a large complication on the Apple Watch that lists the weather in icon form, what the temperature feels like, the highs and lows for the day, and a quick notation on what the sky's doing—"cloudy later on," "rain in three minutes," and the like.
-If you add Carrot Weather's secondary small complication while the first one is enabled, you'll get wind data in that location; otherwise, you'll just see the current temperature.
+If you pay an extra $1.99 in-app purchase (and you should), Carrot Weather provides you with a large complication on the Apple Watch that lists the weather in icon form, what the temperature feels like, the highs and lows of the day, and a quick notation on what the sky's doing—"cloudy later on," "rain in three minutes," and the like.
+If you add Carrot Weather's secondary small complication (which costs an extra $1.99) while the first one is enabled, you'll get wind data in that location; otherwise, you'll just see the current temperature.